 Pentesting is split into three main types of tests.
-These are referred to as white box, black box, and grey box.
-These three methods examine various potential scenarios that a criminal hacker may be in, depending on how much they know about a company's computer network.
+These are referred to as white box, black box, and gray box.
+These three methods examine various potential scenarios that a criminal hacker may be in, depending on how much they know about a company's computer network:

 Gray box penetration tests give the tester some knowledge about the system they are trying to hack

 Black box pentests provide the tester with zero knowledge about the system